Okeke-Divine/marokug-frontend/README.md

 # Marokug
-The next big thing in the world of edication
+The next big thing in the world of education!
 Frontend code for (https://marokug.vercel.app)